German-BioImaging/guide-KVpairs-scripts/docs/allparameters.rst

 Include parent container names
 ------------------------------
 For the key-value pair export script.
-Check the box if you want to include in the first columns of the CSV output \
+Check the box if you want to include in the CSV output \
-to contain for each objects the name of their parent containers.
+for each objects the name of their parent containers.

 The possible parents are PROJECT, DATASET, SCREEN, PLATE, RUN, WELL, depending on which object type \
 is exported.
-These columns are ignored by default by the import script (see `Columns to exclude`_)
+These columns are ignored by default by the import script (see "*Columns to exclude*")

 Include namespace
 -----------------
 For the key-value pair export script.
 Check the box if you want to include in the CSV the namespace \
-associated to each key as the first row of the document.
-This is interpreted back by the import script.
+associated to each key as the first row of the document. (this output is understood by the import script).

 Include tags
 ------------
 For the key-value pair export script.
 Check the box if you want to include in the CSV a column for the tags \
 attached to the target objects.
-The tags are in the TAG[TAGSET] if the tags are part of a tagset.
+The tags are in the TAG[TAGSET] format if the tags are part of a tagset.

 Split values on
 ---------------
 For the key-value pair import script.
 The characters used to split the cells in the CSV into multiple entries. \
-The character used here must be different from the CSV separator character.
+The character used here must be different from the chosen CSV separator character.

 Columns to exclude
 ------------------
 For the key-value pair import script.
-If the columns specified here are found in the CSV, they will be ignored \
+If the columns specified here are found in the CSV, they will be ignored by the script.
-for the generated key-value pairs.

 Three default special values are given. <ID> corresponds to the name of the column for the object IDs specified by the \
 parameter `Target ID colname`_. <NAME> corresponds to the name of the column for the object IDs specified by the \